ryan-t-ramirez/Adaptive-Auth/adaptive-auth/README.md

 ## Design Decisions

-- **FastAPI over Flask** — Auto-generated OpenAPI docs, Pydantic type validation, async support out of the box
+- **FastAPI over Flask**: Provides auto-generated OpenAPI documentation, Pydantic type validation, and async support without additional configuration
-- **Single-service deployment** — FastAPI serves the compiled React frontend from `dist/`, eliminating the need for separate frontend hosting or CORS configuration
+- **Single-service deployment**: FastAPI serves the compiled React build from `dist/`, removing the need for separate frontend hosting or CORS configuration
-- **SQLite for dev, PostgreSQL for prod** — SQLAlchemy abstracts the database layer; switching is a one-line config change
+- **SQLite for dev, PostgreSQL for prod**: SQLAlchemy abstracts the database layer, making the switch a single-line configuration change
-- **OTP hashed before storage** — SHA-256 hashed, same principle as password handling.
-6-digit code, 5-minute expiry, 3 attempt limit
+- **OTP hashed before storage**: SHA-256 hashed prior to storage, following the same security principle as password handling.
+6-digit code, 5-minute expiry, 3 attempt maximum
-- **Device trust is earned** — Trust is only granted after successful MFA verification, not assumed from a cookie or session
+- **Device trust is earned**: Trust is only granted after successful MFA verification, not assumed from a cookie or prior session
-- **Risk threshold at 100** — Balanced to require MFA on any new device (+105 alone exceeds threshold) while allowing trusted devices through with password only
+- **Risk threshold at 100**: Any new device alone (+105) exceeds the threshold and requires MFA, while trusted devices proceed with password-only authentication

 ## Author

-**Ryan Ramirez** — IAM Engineer | [GitHub](https://github.com/ryan-t-ramirez)
+**Ryan Ramirez** | IAM Engineer | [GitHub](https://github.com/ryan-t-ramirez)